danielkucera/esp-arduino-ebus/README.md

 ```

 ### Home Assistant Support
-When a command is loaded with a true **ha** flag, the an MQTT topic below **homeassistant** is automatically created.
+When a command is loaded with **ha** (true), an MQTT topic is automatically created under **homeassistant**.
 A running Home Assistant instance should create a new entity in Home Assistant if MQTT autodiscovery is enabled.
 According to the above data it should look like the following example.
 ```
 topic: homeassistant/sensor/ebus8406ac/outdoor_temperature/config
 value: